sooriyaarachchi/pybites.github.io-src/content/codechallenge10_review.md

 		self.guessed_word = [PLACEHOLDER if c in ASCII else c for c in self.secret_word]

 * We could probably save the extra self.num_wrong_guesses variable by just popping states of the HANG_GRAPHICS list (or use the hang_graphics() generator directly).
-It's a real eye opener how you pick up these kind of improvements from reading other's code.
+It's a real eye opener how you pick up these kind of improvements from reading each other's code.
 If you pick up one habit from our challenges let it be to *start reading source*.
 As somebody remarked:

 	> I like seeing the other solutions.
 There are definitely small things that I could have done better/more pythonically.

-* It was also fascinating to see that there are various ways to accomplish this task: to check for a win, you can compare word with secret.
-We checked for absense of PLACEHOLDER in the guess letter list.
+* It was also fascinating to see that there are various ways to accomplish this task: to check for a win, you can compare guess with secret.
+We took another approach by checking for absense of PLACEHOLDER (_) in the self.guessed_word list.

 * Small details.
 For example we had a debug flag while developing, and we used the \_\_str\_\_ dunder to build up a string representation of the object.
-What was new though was that you can use it with 'self' as in .format(self).
-Small tricks you pick up by practice.
+What was new though was that you can use it with 'self' as well, as in '.format(self)'.
+Small tricks you only pick up by actually practicing.

-* UI: we saw other solutions clearing the screen after each guess, and showing the ASCII constant (alphabet) with guesses stripped out, nice.
+* UI: we saw other solutions clearing the screen after each guess, and showing the ASCII constant (alphabet) with guesses stripped out, bit more GUI like.
+Nice.

-* We even saw an try/except block wrapped around 'input = raw_input' to account for Python 2vs3.
-We will study this topic in more detail soon ...
+* We saw an try/except block wrapped around 'input = raw_input' to support Python 2 and 3.
+We will study 2vs3 in more detail next week ...

 ## Process update around Forking